 Several such petitions have already been submitted.
 A most preferred version would be the “Ottjes petition” (which was already endorsed by its legislative committee in 2016 before being pulled from the calendar for the Way Forward process), with some key amendments, which are noted on page 9 of this document.

 The MTP closes the main loopholes in the accountability system of our church law.
 But it imposes no fundamentally new standard beyond what the majority of our church has consistently agreed on for years.

-If we are going to have standards for clergy behavior, while still making room for plenty of vigorous debate and disagreement in personal opinions, then we can encourage and increase the chaos, anarchy, and distraction of widespread disobedience, which is already costing our church so much and diverting so much of our energies away from vital ministry needs.
+Few would disagree with the basic, broad principle of having some standards for clergy behavior, while still making room for plenty of vigorous debate and disagreement in personal opinions.
+One possible response to that basic, necessary feature of any church is to encourage and increase the chaos, anarchy, and distraction of widespread disobedience, which is already costing our church so much and diverting so much of our energies away from vital ministry needs.